OmranK/LeafSyntaxHighlighter/README.md

 View all LaunchServices associations:
 ``/System/Library/Frameworks/CoreServices.framework/Versions/A/Frameworks/LaunchServices.framework/Versions/A/Support/lsregister -dump``

 Command-F to search for file type, .leaf in this case.
-Once you find the bundle name for the project that registered this file type you can unregister it:
+Once you find the path name for the project that registered this file type you can unregister it:
 ``/System/Library/Frameworks/CoreServices.framework/Versions/A/Frameworks/LaunchServices.framework/Versions/A/Support/lsregister -u <path to bundle>``